signalogic/SigSRF_SDK/mediaTest_readme.md

 ```

 where N.n can be 4.6, 9.4, or 11.3, or as needed for future codec lib versions.

+<a name="VectorizedMathFunctions"><a/>
+### Vectorized Math Functions

+Vector functions operate on arrays of floating-point data, for example 8x 32-bit single-precision floating-point or 4x double-precision.
+Here are some additional notes about vectorized math functions:

+* vector math functions result from --fast-math -O3, which contribute to significantly faster codec performance

+* normally vector math funtions link with the gnu mvec library (libmvec), which was introduced with glibc 2.22 in 2016. mediaMin and mediaTest Makefiles link with libm, which is a gnu script that pulls in libmvec depending on glibc version and whether libmvec.so is present on the system (e.g. /usr/lib64 on CentOS 8, and /usr/lib/x86_64-linux-gnu on Ubuntu 20.04)

+* for notes on performance of codecs built with different gcc versions, see [High Capacity Codec Test](#user-content-highcapacitycodectest)

 <a name="ASR"><a/>
 ## ASR (Automatic Speech Recognition)